mpharvill/run_analysis_project/CodeBook.md

-The run_analysis.R script performs the data gatehring and then followed by the 5 steps required as described in the course project’s definition.
+The run_analysis.R script performs the data gathering and then followed by the required operations

+    first, download the dataset

-    Download the dataset
+        link to the dataset used: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
-        Dataset downloaded and extracted under the folder called UCI HAR Dataset
+        dataset downloaded and extracted under the folder called "UCI HAR Dataset"

-    Assign each data to variables
+    next, assigning each data to variables

-        features <- features.txt : 561 rows, 2 columns
+        features <- features.txt

-        The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ. activities <- activity_labels.txt : 6 rows, 2 columns List of activities performed when the corresponding measurements were taken and its codes (labels) subject_test <- test/subject_test.txt : 2947 rows, 1 column contains test data of 9/30 volunteer test subjects being observed x_test <- test/X_test.txt : 2947 rows, 561 columns contains recorded features test data
+        activities <- activity_labels.txt

+        subject_test <- test/subject_test.txt

+        x_test <- test/X_test.txt

-        y_test <- test/y_test.txt : 2947 rows, 1 columns
+        y_test <- test/y_test.txt

-        contains test data of activities’code labels
-        subject_train <- test/subject_train.txt : 7352 rows, 1 column
+        subject_train <- test/subject_train.txt

-        contains train data of 21/30 volunteer subjects being observed x_train <- test/X_train.txt : 7352 rows, 561 columns
+        x_train <- test/X_train.txt

-        contains recorded features train data
-        y_train <- test/y_train.txt : 7352 rows, 1 columns
+        y_train <- test/y_train.txt
-        contains train data of activities’code labels

-    Merges the training and the test sets to create one data set X (10299 rows, 561 columns) is created by merging x_train and x_test using rbind() function Y (10299 rows, 1 column) is created by merging y_train and y_test using rbind() function Subject (10299 rows, 1 column) is created by merging subject_train and subject_test using rbind() function Merged_Data (10299 rows, 563 column) is created by merging Subject, Y and X using cbind() function
+    1) merges the training and the test sets to create one data set

+        x_merge created by merging x_train and x_test using rbind() function y_merge created by merging y_train and y_test using rbind() function subject_merge created by merging subject_train and subject_test using rbind() function merged_data created by merging subject_merge, y_merge and x_merge using cbind() function

-    Extracts only the measurements on the mean and standard deviation for each measurement TidyData (10299 rows, 88 columns) is created by subsetting Merged_Data, selecting only columns: subject, code and the measurements on the mean and standard deviation (std) for each measurement
+    2) extracts only the measurements on the mean and standard deviation for each measurement

+        tidy_data created by subsetting merged_data, selecting only columns: subject, code and the measurements on the mean and standard deviation (std) for each measurement

-    Uses descriptive activity names to name the activities in the data set Entire numbers in code column of the TidyData replaced with corresponding activity taken from second column of the activities variable
+    3) uses descriptive activity names to name the activities in the data set

+        entire numbers in code column of the tidy_data replaced with corresponding activity taken from second column of the activities variable

-    Appropriately labels the data set with descriptive variable names code column in TidyData renamed into activities All Acc in column’s name replaced by Accelerometer All Gyro in column’s name replaced by Gyroscope All BodyBody in column’s name replaced by Body All Mag in column’s name replaced by Magnitude All start with character f in column’s name replaced by Frequency All start with character t in column’s name replaced by Time
+    4) appropriately labels the data set with descriptive variable names

+        code column in tidy_data renamed into activities all Acc in column’s name replaced by Accelerometer all Gyro in column’s name replaced by Gyroscope all BodyBody in column’s name replaced by Body all Mag in column’s name replaced by Magnitude all start with character f in column’s name replaced by Frequency all start with character t in column’s name replaced by Time

-    From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject
-        FinalData (180 rows, 88 columns) is created by sumarizing TidyData taking the means of each variable for each activity and each subject, after groupped by subject and activity.
+    5) from the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject final_data created by sumarizing tidy_data taking the means of each variable for each activity and each subject, after groupped by subject and activity.
-        Export FinalData into FinalData.txt file.